"Oct. 23, 2012 -- Wider use of colonoscopy has led to a more dramatic decline in colorectal cancer rates, a new study suggests.

 Zaltrap Side Effects Center

-Zaltrap (ziv-aflibercept) is a recombinant fusion protein consisting of Vascular Endothelial Growth Factor fused to the Fc portion of human IgG.
-Zaltrap injection for intravenous infusion is indicated for patients with metastatic colorectal cancer (mCRC).
-There is no generic available.
-The most common side effects were diarrhea, stomatitis, fatigue, hypertension, weight loss, loss of appetite, abdominal pain, and headache.
+Zaltrap (ziv-aflibercept) injection for intravenous infusion is a recombinant fusion protein consisting of Vascular Endothelial Growth Factor (VEGF) fused to the Fc portion of human IgG indicated for patients with metastatic colorectal cancer (mCRC).
+Common side effects of Zaltrap include:

 Zaltrap is available in single-use vials in two strengths: 100 mg/4 mL (25 mg/mL) and 200 mg/8 mL (25 mg/mL).
 Zaltrap is dosed as 4 mg/kg as an intravenous infusion over 1 hour, every 2 weeks.
-Serious side effects include hemorrhage, GI perforation and compromised wound healing.
-Based on animal data, Zaltrap may cause fetal harm.
+Zaltrap may interact with other drugs.
+Tell your doctor all medications and supplements you use.
 Zaltrap should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 It is not known whether Zaltrap is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious side effects in nursing infants, a decision should be made as to whether to discontinue nursing or to discontinue the drugs, taking into account the important of the drug to the mother.
 The safety and effectiveness of Zaltrap has not been examined in the pediatric population.

 Our Zaltrap Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.